jrc03c/pyds/readme.md

 ## `replaceNaN(x, newValue=numpy.nan)`

 Replaces any NaN values in `x` with the specified new value, which by default is numpy's `nan`.
-Unlike most of the other functions in this library, this function returns a plain Python `list`.
+Works on pretty much any kind of value, I think.
+If a vector, matrix, or tensor is passed into the function, then the return value will be a plain Python `list` since the output can potentially be jagged.

 ---